ServiceStack/Bundler/README.md

     - Optionally assign it a short-cut so you can run it with a single key-stroke
   - As a Post-Build event in your project, to run it at the end of every build

-Note: If your team doesn't check in compiled or minified files you should also get your CI build agents to also run `bundler.cmd` after each build.
+Note: If your team doesn't check-in compiled or minified files you should also have your CI build agents run `bundler.cmd` after each build.

 ### Bundler Run on Save Visual Studio Extension